Skip to main content

 Do not say "Pro includes API calls."
 Pro or Max can cover Claude Code usage through Claude credentials, but general API access is a Console billing contract.

-Do not treat /cost as the final word for subscription billing.
-It is useful context, especially for API-style work, but /status, /stats, and Console Usage each answer different questions.
+Do not treat /cost or a local dollar estimate as the final word for subscription billing.
+It is useful context, especially for API-style work, but /status, /usage, Settings > Usage, and Console Usage each answer different questions.

 Do not paste a real API key into tickets, chat, screenshots, or troubleshooting prompts.
 If a support path needs proof, show whether the variable exists and which route /status reports, not the secret value.